Dle28/Kalenda/PITCH_DECK.md

 ## 📋 Q&A PREPARATION

 ### Q: How do you make money?
-**A:** "Currently zero platform fees to bootstrap network effects.
-Future monetization through optional premium features like advanced analytics, calendar integrations, and enterprise white-label licensing.
-We may also implement a small optional creator tip mechanism where users can voluntarily tip the platform."
+**A:** "We're keeping 0% platform fees to maximize creator earnings and drive adoption.
+Our sustainable revenue model includes: optional premium features (advanced analytics, calendar sync), enterprise white-label licensing for companies, and later, optional on-chain tipping where users can support platform development.
+In V1, core team provides support as we're mission-driven to prove the model works.
+Once we reach scale, the community-supported features become self-sustaining."

 ### Q: Why Solana vs Ethereum?
 **A:** "Three reasons: Speed - 400ms vs 15 seconds.
 Cost - $0.0001 vs $5+ gas fees.
 User Experience - better for frequent transactions.
 Solana is also the home of the NFT and creator community, which is our core market."

 ### Q: What about smart contract security?
-**A:** "Our MVP uses Solana's battle-tested SystemProgram for direct transfers.
-Before mainnet launch, we'll undergo a full security audit by a reputable firm.
-Our code is open source, and we'll implement multi-sig for any platform-controlled funds."
+**A:** "Our current MVP uses Solana's battle-tested SystemProgram for fixed-price bookings - simple direct transfers with minimal attack surface.
+For the upcoming auction feature, we're building Anchor smart contracts that will undergo full security audit by a reputable firm before mainnet.
+Our code is open source for community review, and we'll implement multi-sig for any platform-controlled funds."

 ### Q: How do you handle disputes?
-**A:** "V1 uses traditional customer support as a fallback.
-V2 will implement escrow with time-lock releases.
-V3 will have DAO-governed dispute resolution.
-But the key point is: every transaction is recorded on-chain as immutable proof of payment."
+**A:** "Great question about balancing decentralization with user protection.
+V1 offers free community support provided by our core team during the bootstrapping phase to build trust and iterate quickly.
+V2 will implement on-chain escrow with time-lock releases for automated dispute windows.
+V3 transitions to full DAO governance where token holders vote on dispute resolutions.
+Every transaction is permanently recorded on-chain as immutable proof, which is the foundation for all dispute resolution, regardless of the mechanism used."

 ### Q: What's your go-to-market strategy?
 **A:** "We're starting with micro-influencers and consultants who already understand Web3.
 We'll offer early creator incentives, build integrations with popular creator tools, and leverage the Solana community for initial traction.
 Content creators are already familiar with crypto - we just make it useful for their business."